 Human Services Professional Diploma

-Specialize in: Social Work Assistant, Youth Work, Education Assistant.
+Specialize in: General and Education Assistant.

 Graduates from the Human Services Professional Diploma Program may be successfully employed in a variety of settings such as public and private educational settings, social and community service agencies such as group homes and halfway houses, correctional facilities, community health centres, and in programs addressing alcoholism, drug abuse, family violence, and aging.
 Human Service workers offer assistance to individuals requiring physical and cognitive rehabilitation and lifestyle maintenance – including leisure integrative programs, children and youth at risk, settlement services, and supporting individuals requiring social work assistant intervention.
 Education Assistants may work in any number of educational facilities such as public and private schools with students having all types of needs.
 Many students with disabilities require daily assistance.
 The starting salary for Human Services workers can be up to $63,000 per year.